 This syllabus and the schedule may change during the semester as circumstances and flexibility dictate.
 Guest speakers may be added or rearranged due to scheduling issues.
-The most updated syllabus will always be on our course CILearn Canvas site.
+Changes will be announced in class.
+The most updated syllabus will always be on our course CI Learn Canvas site.